readywebdev/coding-journal/README.md

 ### 218 total points | 5 day streak | 1 completed skill

 - Completed Functions in JavaScript (Lessons 1 to 3 of Review of Functions in JavaScript)
+- Researched Codecademy course history for early-2012 and Code Year
 - Started JavaScript Quick Start Guide (Lessons 1 to 8)

 ## Achievements